As border rule change looms, Mexico frets about U.S. immigration strategy | Politics

 Mexican officials are concerned the repeal of a measure adopted under the Trump administration to tighten the U.S. border will encourage a spike in migration and more profits for criminal gangs unless Washington does more to help mitigate the impact.
 The United States has said it will on May 23 end the so-called Title 42 order issued during the coronavirus pandemic in 2020 that has effectively shut down the U.S. asylum system at its shared 2,000-mile border with Mexico.

-Mexico's national migration authority, the foreign ministry, and the U.S. State Department did not reply to requests for comment.
+Mexico's national migration authority and the foreign ministry did not reply to requests for comment.
 Mexico has had to deploy thousands of National Guard troops to police its frontiers and migrant smuggling routes.

 U.S. officials are on track to arrest even more migrants at the border with Mexico this year after record-breaking figures in Biden's first year in office.
 In the past week, they have logged about 9,000 migrant encounters per day, one current and one former U.S. official told Reuters.
 The influx of migrants that Title 42's elimination is expected to fuel could spark humanitarian crises on Mexico's northern border, said Victor Clark Alfaro, a migration expert at the Binational Center for Human Rights in Tijuana.